joergschultzelutter/mpad/docs/EXAMPLES.md

 IATA codes are taken from [https://www.aviationweather.gov/docs/metar/stations.txt](https://www.aviationweather.gov/docs/metar/stations.txt).
 This file does not contain several international IATA codes.
 If your IATA code does not work, use an ICAO code.

-For better legibility, METAR and TAR data are separated by a ### sequence - see example.
+For better legibility, METAR and TAF data are separated by a ### sequence - see example.

 ## CWOP data